UNSW-ZZSC9020/project/README.md

-# Welcome to ZZSC9020 GitHub repository for group G
+# ZZSC9020 Data Science Project group G - Watt's Up Down Unda

 This GitHub repository is the main point of access for students and lecturers of the ZZSC9020 capstone course.